Young Scholars Program in Discrete Mathematics

 Activities and Campus Setting

-Approximately thirty high school students will be selected for admission to our twenty-seventh annual summer program, which runs on weekdays from Monday July 8 to Friday August 2, 2019.
+Approximately thirty high school students will be selected for admission to our thirtieth annual summer program, which runs on weekdays from Monday July 5 to Friday July 29, 2022.
 Students will participate in instructional sessions, field trips, and workshops on careers in the mathematical sciences.
 Informal evening and recreational programs will also be provided.

 Click here to see a sample schedule and program notes.